Android vs iOS Security: Introduction

 Android

-• Due to its broad customer base and security, more feedback is received, and more problems are detected and solved.
+- Due to its broad customer base and security, it receives more feedback, and developers detect and solve more problems.

 iOS